 This post includes affiliate links.

 When it comes to crocheting borders I always want my finished crochet project to be look amazing.
-But sometimes, I also don’t have the time and patience to crochet a very intricate border around a blanket, for example.
+But sometimes, I don’t have the time and patience to crochet a very intricate border around a blanket.

 I’m sure you know what I mean.
 You feel exhausted, but still so fulfilled to have finished a very large crochet blanket, but you know you need to make it look finished, too, by adding a border around.